<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Sanitation only happens while the water is under the UV light.
 If the light misses some of the bacteria, it can get back into the pool.

-• The UV light becomes less effective over time, so you’ll need to replace it regularly to keep the pool clean.
+• The UV light becomes less effective over time, so you’ll need to replace it about every 18 months to keep the pool clean.
+This can cost anywhere from $50 - $400 depending on the size of your pool.

-Keep in mind that It’s also important to monitor and balance the pH levels in your pool, since these can affect your pool’s filtration system.
-That said, most of the issues you might have with UV pool sanitizers can be prevented with proper routine maintenance.
+Keep in mind that It’s also important to monitor and balance the pH levels in your pool, since these can affect your pool’s finish and filtration system.
+Refer to the manufacturer of your pool for guidance on proper chemistry levels.

 Our Honest UV Pool System Review

 If you’re looking to save money and be more environmentally friendly, an ultraviolet pool system might be a good choice.
-You’ll still need a chemical sanitizer like chlorine to take care of bacteria in the pool that’s slower to reach the filter, but you’ll use a lot less than if chemicals were your primary cleaning method.
+You'll still need some chlorine for bacteria that the UV light doesn't catch, but it seems you'll likely use much less than with a traditional chlorine system.

-However, if you’re looking for more of a residual sanitizer, this may not be for you since the sanitation only takes place within the system itself.
-You’ll also have to be prepared to monitor and replace the light and sanitize the piping.
+However, if you're looking for more of a residual sanitizer, this might not be the best option for you, as the sanitation occurs only within the system itself.
+Additionally, you’ll need to regularly monitor and replace the UV light and clean the piping.
+Cleaning the piping involves disinfecting the pool’s plumbing system, including pipes, skimmers, and returns, to prevent the buildup of bacteria and other contaminants that can impact your water quality..

 If at this point you’re still considering a UV pool sanitizer, you have a lot of options to choose from.
 Be sure to review each brand as each ultraviolet sanitation system differs from the next.
 You’ll also have to figure out what bulb size you need and how many gallons per minute you want your UV sanitizer to handle since these are the main factors that affect the price.